 Later diagnosis carries the risk of inflammation already being chronic, which can be difficult to treat.
 There is also an increased risk of permanent joint damage.

 When the onset of RA occurs at a younger age, there is more time for it to progress.
-Consequently, it may cause more severe symptoms over time, and it is more likely to lead to complications.
+Consequently, it may cause more severe symptoms over time and is more likely to lead to complications.

-Where possible, regular visits to a physical therapist can help keep the joints and surrounding tissues healthy.
+Where possible, regular sessions with a physical therapist can help keep the joints and surrounding tissues healthy.

-People with RA can improve their outlook and slow down the progression of the condition by adopting a healthful lifestyle and actively managing the disease.
+People with RA can improve their outlook and slow down the progression of the condition by adopting certain lifestyle practices and actively managing the disease.

 - exercising regularly